Walter White (activist): Anti-lynching legislation

 White was a strong proponent and supporter of federal anti-lynching bills, which were unable to surmount the opposition by the Southern Democrats in the Senate.
 One of White's many surveys showed that 46 of 50 lynchings during the first six months of 1919 were black victims, 10 of whom were burned at the stake.
 After the Chicago Race Riot of 1919, White, like Ida Wells-Barnett, concluded the causes of such violence were not rape of a white woman by a black man, as was often rumored, but rather the result of "prejudice and economic competition."

 That was also the conclusion of a Chicago city commission, which investigated the 1919 rioting; it noted specifically that ethnic Irish in South Chicago had led the anti-black attacks.
 The Irish were considered highly political and strongly territorial against other groups, including more recent white immigrants from eastern Europe.

 In the late 1910s, newspapers reported a decreasing number of southern lynchings but postwar violence in Northern and Midwestern cities increased under the competition for work and housing by returning veterans, immigrants and black migrants.
 In the Great Migration, hundreds of thousands of black people were leaving the South for jobs in the North.
 The Pennsylvania Railroad recruited tens of thousands of workers from Florida alone.

 Rural violence also continued.
 White investigated violence in 1918 in Lowndes and Brooks counties, Georgia.
 The worst case was when "a pregnant black woman [was] tied to a tree and burned alive after which (the mob) split her open, and her child, still alive, was thrown to the ground and stomped by some of the members."

 White lobbied for federal anti-lynching bills during his time as leader of the NAACP.
 In 1922, the Dyer Anti-Lynching Bill was passed overwhelmingly by the House, the "first piece of legislation passed by the House of Representatives since Reconstruction that specifically protected blacks from lynchings."
-Congress never passed the Dyer bill, as the Senate was controlled by Southerners who opposed it.
+Congress never passed the Dyer bill, as the Senate refused to override the filibuster by Southerners who opposed it.